 There are more than 4.2 million pet dogs in Australia with 39% of households owning one.
-Aussies love their beach-time and want to share it with their four legged friends.
+Aussies value beach-time and want to share it with their four legged friends.
 Just walking the dog for half an hour daily is said to improve fitness, lower blood pressure, build stronger muscles/bones, lower stress levels and give you that lovin’ life feeling.

 We first came to Stumers in the year 2000 when it hosted the Coolum International Kite Festival.
 We were visiting with our kids in September School holidays and watching those huge kites was a fabulous and thankfully free activity.
 Bring Back the Kites!